 It is made with tender beef chunks in a paprika-laden soup that is stewed to perfection.
 This dish is popular in Europe and has a long history dating back to the 9th century.

 Hungarian shepherds back then stored meat in bags made from sheep’s stomachs.
-They cooked the beef chunks in onions which is pretty much the same with the modern version.
+They cooked the beef chunks in onions which is pretty much the same as the modern version.
 The soup turns reddish with the addition of ground spices including a generous heap of paprika.

 But in the modern American version, elbow macaroni and tomatoes are added aside from the beef and onion.

-How to make goulash:
+How to make homemade goulash?

 - Brown the beef: You can use a Dutch oven for this dish or a deep pan large enough for the sauce.
 Directly put the ground beef in a heated Dutch oven and cook it until it is no longer pinkish.
 Drain any excess fat.
 Add in the chopped onions, too.
 At this point, you can already add the seasonings.